g-mark/custom-nginx-vapor/README.md

 ## Try it live

-It's on a free heroku plan, so if no requests have been made in a little while, it might take a second to warm up:
+It's on a free Heroku plan, so if no requests have been made in a little while, it might take a second to warm up:

 https://custom-nginx-vapor.herokuapp.com/